Rogdham/pyzstd/index.rst

         - 0 means "default" : value will be determined by the library, depending on :py:attr:`~CParameter.strategy`
         - 1 means "no overlap"
-        - 9 means "full overlap", using a full window size.
+        - 9 means "full overlap", using a full window size (specified by :py:attr:`CParameter.windowLog`).

         Each intermediate rank increases/decreases load size by a factor 2 :